 Overview of Pothole Repair in 2024

-Potholes are created by traffic wear and tear, combined with groundwater expansion and contraction due to freezing and thawing.
-Water freezing and expanding in colder temperatures cause pressure on the road material, leading to the expansion of small cracks that can eventually turn into potholes.
-The severity of potholes can range from small divots to large craters in asphalt surfaces.
-In 2024, repairing potholes will continue to be a significant expense for property owners and municipalities.
-However, taking care of this cost sooner rather than later is important to prevent more damage and higher repair costs.
+Potholes are created through traffic wear and tear, combined with groundwater expansion and contraction due to freezing and thawing.
+Cold temperatures make water freeze and expand, tugging on the road materials and making small cracks balloon, potentially blossoming into potholes with time.
+The severity of potholes ranges from minor divots to major craters in asphalt surfaces.
+Repairing potholes in 2024 will be a huge investment by property owners and municipalities.
+But covering this cost much earlier rather than later is important to avoid the cause of further damage or even higher repair costs.

 Why It’s Important for Property Owners to Fix Potholes